-When the 90% of the selected service time has accumulated, the display will read "90% lonic Bed Life".
+When the 90% of the selected service time has accumulated, the "SERVICE LIFE" LED on the control panel will start to flash (blink on and off).
+See DIP Switch Settings Section.
 It will continue to produce steam on demand for the remaining Service Life.
+During these hours of operation, the Gas Fired HumidiClean will display a flashing "SERVICE LIFE" LED.
 After 100% of the selected Service Life has accumulated, in hours of steam generation, the unit will shut down by draining the tank as described above and not respond to any call for humidity.